diskoverdata/diskover-docs/source_files/search_syntax_temp.md

 - If your file name is **for your eyes only.mov** and you launch a search with the word **eyes**, Diskover will find that file because that word is isolated between spaces.

-- If your file name is **foryoureyesonly.mov** and you launch a search with the word **eyes**, Diskover would not find that file because the whole string of characters looks like a single word.
+- If your file name is **foryoureyesonly.mov** and you launch a search with the word **eyes**, Diskover would NOT find that file because the whole string of characters looks like a single word.

 - COMING SOON!
-If your file name is **ForYourEyesOnly.mov** and you launch a search with the word **eyes**, Diskover will find that file because the first letters of each words being capitalized are recognized as separate words.
+If your file name is **ForYourEyesOnly.mov** and you launch a search with the word **eyes**, Diskover will find that file because the first letters of each words being capitalized are recognized as separate words (aka CamelCase).

 <p id="wildcards"></p>